getfem/getfem/doc/sphinx/source/userdoc/model.rst

   \alpha_i = \frac{1}{\ell \int_{\Gamma_c}\psi_i},

-where :math:`\psi_i` is the shape function of the multiplier for the node :math`a_i`.
+where :math:`\psi_i` is the shape function of the multiplier for the node :math:`a_i`.
 In that case, the augmentation parameter :math:`r` can still be chosen close to the Young modulus of the elastic body.

 Note that without additional stabilization technique (see [HI-RE2010]_) an inf-sup condition have to be satisfied between the finite element of the displacement and the one for the multipliers.
 This means in particular that the finite element for the multiplier have to be "less rich" than the one for the displacement.